List of Volunteer Opportunities

 Summer Adventure Storytime

-This storytime is for kids ages 5 – 7 only.
+This storytime is for kids ages 5 – 10 only.
 You will help set up storytime by collecting puppets, books, props, and anything else needed for that day.
 You may be asked to set up tables and craft supplies.
 During storytime, you will help with crowd control.
 You will help kids pay attention, take them out if they need to use the bathroom, and make sure they aren’t misbehaving.
 You will also enthusiastically sing songs and rhymes in addition to performing in puppet shows and acting out stories.
 This includes memorizing simple lines, making silly voices and animal sounds, projecting your voice loud, and being able to energetically move a puppet.
 Volunteers may be asked to demonstrate their enthusiasm and comfort level prior to assignment.
+Monday, June 16, please arrive at 1:30 p.m. for training.
+Must attend an additional mandatory training on Saturday, June 7 from 10:00-11:30 a.m.

 LEGO Mania